 (6) An IE shall not transfer all or any portion of a project, including the real property to be utilized by the project, to an Entity that meets any of the prohibited company ownership (including Affiliates) or headquarters criteria identified in the Lone Star Infrastructure Protection Act, Texas Business and Commerce Code, Sections 117.002(a)(2)(A)-(b)(2)(B) or 2275.0102(a)(2)(A)-(b)(2)(B), added by Act of June 18, 2021, 87th Leg., R.S., Ch.
 975 (S.B.
 2116), redesignated by Act of September 1, 2023, 88th Leg., R.S.
 Ch.
 786 (H.B.
 4595).
 If the IE for a project changes, then the new IE shall execute and submit a new attestation in the RIOO system within ten Business Days of the change in ownership.
 If the IE for a project relocates the IE’s headquarters, then the IE shall execute and submit a new attestation in the RIOO system within ten Business Days of the change in headquarters.
 If an IE or the real property that will be utilized by or for the project meets any of the prohibited company ownership or Affiliate criteria, the project will be subject to cancellation in the manner described in Section 5.2.6.

-(7) To support ERCOT resource adequacy and North American Electric Reliability Corporation (NERC) reliability assessment reporting requirements, the IE shall provide the following information via the online RIOO system as soon as possible, but in no event later than ten Business Days after the information is available or has been updated:
+(7) To support ERCOT resource adequacy and North American Electric Reliability Corporation (NERC) reliability assessment reporting requirements, for each generator, not including NSGs, the IE shall provide the following information via the online RIOO system as soon as possible, but in no event later than ten Business Days after the information is available or has been updated:

 (a) Revisions to the initial projected Commercial Operations Date and if available, the energization and Initial Synchronization dates;